Payments Made Easy!

 You can also use Paymate to make secure payments to any registered Paymate seller, without disclosing your personal or financial details.
 You can use a credit card to make a payment from any of 60 countries, in Australian Dollars, New Zealand Dollars, US Dollars, Euros and British Pounds.

-No more lengthy registration forms and passwords to remember because at Paymate you don’t need to be registered to make a secure Express Payment via credit card!
+Buyers have no more lengthy registration forms and passwords to remember because at Paymate you don’t need to be registered to make a secure Express Payment via a credit card!

 The Paymate Story